Friedjof/WifiTester/README.md

    Adjust the `UPLOAD_SPEED` in the Makefile if your board uses a different baud rate.

-### Uploading Filesystem Image (SPIFFS)
+### Uploading Filesystem Image (Littlefs)

-If your application uses SPIFFS for storing the configuration file or other data:
+If your application uses Littlefs for storing the configuration file or other data:

-1. **Create the SPIFFS Image:**
+1. **Create the Littlefs Image:**

-   First, you need to build the SPIFFS image from the contents of the `./data` directory:
+   First, you need to build the Littlefs image from the contents of the `./data` directory:

    ```shell
    make fs
    ```

-2. **Upload the SPIFFS Image:**
+2. **Upload the Littlefs Image:**

-   To upload the SPIFFS image to your board, run:
+   To upload the Littlefs image to your board, run:

    ```shell
    make uploadfs